EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-quantity-input.md

 Add the `data-ajax-cart-quantity-input` attribute with a cart item's index or a cart item's key as the value to an input element to ajaxify the input field: once a user changes the input's value, Liquid Ajax Cart will send an [Cart Ajax API request](/reference/requests/) to update the quantity.

-The request will be send on input's `change` event and if a user presses the `Enter` key within the input field.
+The request will be sent on input's `change` event and if a user presses the `Enter` key within the input field.

 If a user presses the `Esc` key within the input, its value will be reset to the current item's quantity according to the [State](/reference/state/) object.